 Article IX.
 Consortia

-The Member Institutions may establish consortia
+The Member Institutions may establish consortia following these procedures:

-Consortia are comprised of individual members.
+At least 5 Representatives of Member Institutions shall complete the “Application to Form a Consortium” and submit it to the ACAPT.
+See ACAPT Procedures for the Establishment and Operations of a Consortium.

+ACAPT’s Executive Committee shall review the Application and will either approve it for consideration by the full ACAPT Board, ask for further clarification and then submit it to the full ACAPT Board for consideration, or deny the formation of the Consortium.

+Applications approved by ACAPT’S Executive Committee shall be considered by the ACAPT Board at its next meeting for approval or rejection.

+Applications that have been denied by ACAPT’s Executive Committee may be appealed to the ACAPT Board by five or more Institutional Member representatives who submitted the Application.

+Consortia are comprised of Individual Members.
+Any additional criteria for membership shall be set out in the Procedures for the Establishment and Operations of a Consortium.

-The role of the consortium is to provide a forum for Member Institutions and Individual Members of the physical therapist education community to gather and disseminate information relative to a specific area of shared interest and to have a line of communication within the ACAPT, particularly with the Board of Directors.
+The role of the consortium is to provide a forum for Individual Members of Member Institutions of the physical therapist education community to gather and disseminate information relative to a specific area of shared interest and to have a line of communication within the ACAPT, particularly with the Board of Directors.

-A consortium does not hold voting privileges within the ACAPT.Article X. Dissolution
+A consortium does not hold voting privileges within the ACAPT.
+Consortia shall operate under procedures, and any amendments thereto, which have been approved by the ACAPT Board.

+Dissolution of a Consortium The Board may dissolve a Consortium for cause by a vote of 2/3 of the members of the Board.
+In the event that a Consortium is dissolved, all property, records, and residual funds, after payment of bona fide debts, shall be transferred to the ACAPT.

+Article X. Dissolution

 The Member Institutions, through their Representatives, shall be entitled to vote on any proposal to dissolve ACAPT, which may be dissolved in accordance with § 13.1-902 of the Virginia Nonstock Corporation Act.